SnapCap Review: An Okay Lender, But We’ve Seen Better

 Some lenders (definitely not all) offer several types of business financing.
 SnapCap, though, keeps it simple.
-It primarily offers a basic unsecured business loan, which is flexible enough for most working capital needs.
+They primarily offer a basic unsecured business loan, which is flexible enough for most working capital needs.

-It also technically offers a merchant cash advance (MCA) in a few states, but as far as we can tell, that’s only in places where it can’t legally offer the unsecured loan.
-Its website offers no information about these MCAs, so we can’t tell you much about them.
+They also technically offer a merchant cash advance (MCA) in a few states, but as far as we can tell, that’s only in places where it can’t legally offer the unsecured loan.
+Its website provides no further information about these MCAs, so we aren't able to tell you much.
 We’ll simply say that, as a general rule, we don’t recommend MCAs because they have very high fees and an inflexible repayment schedule.

 So let’s talk about that unsecured business loan instead.
 Unsecured means that you don’t need to offer any specific collateral to get a SnapCap business loan.
 Note that we say specific collateral.
 We suspect that a SnapCap term loan requires a personal guarantee (which puts your personal assets at stake) or a UCC lien (a blanket loan on your business assets), but we haven’t been able to confirm that.

 We also haven’t been able to confirm SnapCap’s interest rates or fees.
-Its website doesn’t list them.
-And while we reached out to SnapCap directly, it has yet to get back to us.
+Their website doesn’t list them.
+And while we reached out to SnapCap directly, they have yet to get back to us.

-Regardless of what the actual rates are, we wish SnapCap would be more up front.
-You, as a borrower, deserve to know what you’re even applying for.
+Regardless of the actual rates, we wish SnapCap would be more upfront.
+You, as a borrower, deserve to know what you’re applying for.

 So sure, SnapCap has a nice range of loan amounts.
 And its shorter loan terms aren’t ideal, but they’re not the end of the world either.
 But without knowing the actual rates, we can’t say whether or not SnapCap is a good lender.